todogroup/todogroup.org/index_.md

 ## Is this a new open source foundation?

-No. We’re a group of companies with a common interested who have come together to help solve the problem of utilizing and releasing open source software.
+No. We’re a group of companies with a common interest who have come together to help solve the problem of utilizing and releasing open source software.

 ## Whom is this group for?